Faculty for the Master’s Program in Economic Law

 http://www.daniel-mainguy.fr

-Malo Depincé is a senior lecturer at the Faculty of Law and Political Science in Montpellier.
-He heads the Master 2 programin Consumer Affairs and Competition, is Director of LICeM, and is a member of the Faculty Council.
-A recognized specialist in consumer law, sales promotion, and competition law, he teaches numerous business law courses at the Faculty of Law and Political Science in Montpellier.
-He is also a member of the Advertising Ethics Jury (an associate body ofthe Professional Advertising Regulatory Authority), the Commission on Unfair Terms, and theArbitration Working Group of the National Bar Council.
-As a member of the National Food Council (CNA), he has just been appointed by the President and former Minister Guillaume Garot as Chair of the consultation group on the sale of food products via websites.
+Malo Depincé is a Full Professor at the Faculty of Law and Political Science in Montpellier.
+There, he directs the Master 2 programin Consumer Affairs and Competition, serves as Director of the LICeM, and is a member of the Faculty Council.
+A recognized specialist in consumer law, sales promotion, and competition law, he teaches numerous courses in business law at the Faculty of Law and Political Science in Montpellier.
+He is also a member of the Advertising Ethics Jury (an affiliate ofthe Advertising Professional Regulatory Authority), the Commission on Unfair Terms, and theArbitration Working Group of the National Bar Council.
+As a member of the National Food Council (CNA), he has recently been appointed by President and former Minister Guillaume Garot to chair the consultative group on the online sale of food products.

 He is the coordinator of the interdisciplinary HUT project for the housing of tomorrow (here).
-Every year, he and Daniel Mainguy run the Serge Lazareff Competition, organized in partnership with the CMAP, an international French-language arbitration competition in Montpellier.
-He teaches consumer law, unfair competition law, and free movement law.
+Each year, he co-directs with Daniel Mainguy the Serge Lazareff Competition, organized in partnership with the CMAP, an international French-language arbitration competition in Montpellier.
+He teaches consumer law, unfair competition law, and the law of free movement.

 Email: malo.depince@umontpellier.fr